-- Verbal praise, given appropriately. - Child invited to report behaviour or work to another teacher or to HT or DH. - Children should be given duties as monitors and this should be shared amongst the whole cohort as far as possible. - When children need prolonged support, reward for good behaviour or achievement will be given via the weekly 'home school' report book. - In extreme cases, a teacher may wish to use 'stickers' on a child's work.
-Reservations on the use of these for our children is that it might reduce the child's intrinsic motivation, cause competition between children for the wrong reasons, cause the child to overvalue the sticker and undervalue other kinds of teacher response to work etc. - For excellence of any kind, a 'Virtues postcard' may be posted home.
+- Verbal praise, given appropriately. - Child invited to report behaviour or work to another teacher or to HT or DH. - In Year 6 each child should have duties as monitors. - When children need prolonged support, reward for good behaviour or achievement will be given via the weekly 'home school' report book. - In extreme cases, a teacher may wish to use 'stickers' on a child's work.
+Reservations on the use of these for our children is that it might reduce the child's intrinsic motivation, cause competition between children for the wrong reasons, cause the child to overvalue the sticker and undervalue other kinds of teacher response to work etc. - For excellence of any kind, a Virtues postcard will be posted home.